divviup/janus/README.md

         x-honeycomb-team: "YOUR_API_KEY"
 ```

-The gRPC metadata can also be specified on the command line, with `--otlp-metadata x-honeycomb-team=YOUR_API_KEY`, or through the environment variable `OTLP_METADATA`.
+The gRPC metadata can also be specified on the command line, with `--otlp-tracing-metadata x-honeycomb-team=YOUR_API_KEY`, or through the environment variable `OTLP_TRACING_METADATA`.

 ## OpenTelemetry Metrics